Outpost-21/Tabula-Rasa/README.md

 - Networks (WIP, non-functional)
 Allows dynamic creation of separated networks, similar to vanilla electricity.
 Can function with cables/pipes or completely connectionless (wireless).

-- Needs (WIP but functional) - Original code by Chjees Universal needs for various purposes.
+- Needs (WIP but functional) - Original code by Chjees, Universal needs for various purposes.
 Currently includes Energy.
 Plans: Integrate into Networks, Rage Need

-- PawnCrafter (WIP but functional) - Original code by Chjees Allows pawns to be crafted from buildings at a cost of resources.
+- PawnCrafter (WIP but functional) - Original code by Chjees, Allows pawns to be crafted from buildings at a cost of resources.
 Plans: Integrate into Networks

 - AutoHeal (Fully Functional)